datacarpentry/semester-biology/exercises/Put-it-together-R.md

 ---
 layout: exercise
 old_title: Putting it all together
-topic: Putting it all together
+topic: Putting It All Together
-title: Size-biased extinction
+title: Size-biased Extinction
 language: R
 ---